PEDSnet/pedsnetcdm_to_pcornetcdm/v2.8_to_3.1/python_etl/README.md

     Run PEDSnet to Pcornet at command line docker-compose run app manage <command to run>

-    available commands are demographicsETL and  enrollmentETL
+    available commands are demographicsETL and enrollmentETL, more coming soon

 #### Other helpful commands